Shitao-zz/shitao.github.io/_posts/2016-03-09-eddy-shedding.md

 ### Tracking steps

-*Step1: Obtaining the data that defines the contour lines.
+- Step1: Obtaining the data that defines the contour lines;
-*Step2: Initializing the contour tracking from some point (around 21N in this case).
+- Step2: Initializing the contour tracking from some point (around 21N in this case);
-*Step3: Searching the closest new point (only less than 10 close points are searched) and repeating this searching process.
-Recording all the searched points.
+- Step3: Searching the closest new point (only less than 10 close points are searched) and repeating this searching process;
+- Step4: The eddy shedding event is defined as the realization in which the searching points do not go over 25.5N.

 ### Results from a training set